 You should not be afraid to use one of the RFID alternatives above, but because a lot of the responsibility in doing so will shift from the timer to your team, you should put measures in place to minimise the chance of a timing error.
 Sometimes something as simple as a smartphone or budget camera rolling at the finish line could prove a lifesaver, as there’s few things guaranteed to upset your participants more than messing up finish times.

-Want to stick with chip-and-pin?
-Take a look at our searchable directory of race timers to find one that’s best for you.
+Want to stick with chip timing?
+Take a look at our searchable directory of race timers to find quality chip timers near you.

 Get a head start